 I’m a 14-year-old homeschooler now in my Freshman year of high school.
-During an online class on persuasive writing more than 3 years ago, I chose the only topic that wasn’t boring - climate change and deforestation.
+During an online class on persuasive writing almost 4 years ago, I chose the only topic that wasn’t boring - climate change and deforestation.
 I thoroughly researched and wrote an essay and submitted it to the teacher.

 A few days later during homeschool, I watched some NAT GEO videos on climate change.
 Then, I listened to Greta Thunberg‘s speech at the United Nations.
 I knew she was in high school at the time and that she had done a lot to raise awareness about the climate change issue.
 But I still wondered how I could do anything.